 So if you or a loved one faces depression or illness, consider the healing power of touch – whether in the form of a hug or a massage.
 It may be an important step in the healing journey.

 This information is brought to you by Dr. XiPing Zhou, M.D.O.M., L.Ac.
-Dr. Zhou is founder & president of East West Healing Arts Institute Massage School, Dr. Zhou’s Acupuncture & Pain Management Clinic, Madison Family Wellness Community Clinic, The Herbal Palace, &China Delight Tours.
-Visit anyone of these websites to learn about Chinese medicine and culture.
+Dr. Zhou is the founder & president of East-West Healing Arts Institute Massage School, Dr. Zhou’s Acupuncture & Pain Management Clinic, Madison Family Wellness Community Clinic, The Herbal Palace, &China Delight Tours.
+Visit any of these websites to learn about Chinese medicine and culture.